hennesre/jobhuntengine/outreach_generation_framework.md

 My name is Emmet Hennessy.
 I came across your [Role Title] opening at [Company] and wanted to reach out directly.
 [One sentence about what interests you about the company/role].

-I'm currently a Lead PM at Remesh.ai, where I've launched multiple new product lines that have significantly boosted revenue.
+I'm currently a Staff PM at Remesh.ai, where I've launched multiple new product lines that have significantly boosted revenue.
 [Optional: one more relevant accomplishment if highly relevant to their company/product].

 Is this position still open?
 If so, I'd love to learn more about [specific aspect of role or company].